downflux/docs/blog/scaling_commands/scaling_commands.md

 ## Jargon

-* state mutations, flows, commands -- a series of changes to the game state (e.g. map, entities, etc.) which achieve a specific end-goal (e.g. `move`)
+* state mutations, flows, commands: a series of changes to the game state (e.g. map, entities, etc.) which achieve a specific end-goal (e.g. `move`)

 ### Flow Examples